Your Labour Team in Abbey

 Abbey

-As a resident of the High Path Estate, I'm proud to call Abbey my home.
-I was born in St George's Hospital to Guyanese and Jamaican parents, and attended Liberty Primary School before going on to Ricards Lodge High School.
-I've been in Merton my whole life and I am determined to give back to the community which has given me so much.
+Kara is a proud resident of the High Path Estate and calls Abbey her home.
+She was born in St George’s Hospital to Guyanese and Jamaican parents, and attended Liberty Primary School before going on to Ricards Lodge High School.
+Having lived in Merton her whole life, she is determined to give back to the community that has given her so much.

-I began my career supporting local young people to fulfil their potential with the National Citizen Service (NCS) and AFC Wimbledon.
-In this job I helped local teenagers to build confidence, learn new skills, and contribute positively their communities.
-Currently, I work for a big security company, improving their how they support customers and train staff.
+She began her career supporting local young people to fulfil their potential through the National Citizen Service (NCS) and AFC Wimbledon.
+In this role, she helped teenagers build confidence, learn new skills, and make positive contributions to their communities.
+She now works for a major security company, improving how they support customers and train staff.

-Outside of work I have volunteered with a local foodbank and I am a youth leader in my church.
-Fitness and adventure are a big part of who I am, I even took on a charity skydive raising hundreds of pounds for the St George's Hospital Charity Paediatric Ward.
-As someone living with disabilities, I have a deep appreciation for the NHS workers, including my mother, whose hard work inspires me every day.
+Outside of work, Kara has volunteered with a local foodbank and serves as a youth leader in her church.
+Fitness and adventure are a big part of her life - she even completed a charity skydive, raising hundreds of pounds for the St George’s Hospital Charity Paediatric Ward.
+As someone living with disabilities, she has a deep appreciation for NHS workers, including her mother, whose dedication inspires her every day.

-I believe in a fairer, greener, more connected Merton built by and for the people who live here.
+Kara believes in a fairer, greener, more connected Merton, built by and for the people who live here.

 • Andy Copeland